 Katie is the resident production manager for T22.
 Katie has worked with theatres all over town including: Lucia Neare’s Theatrical Wonders, Sound Theatre Company, Book-It Repertory Theatre, Strawberry Theatre Workshop and The Satori Group.
 Katie is also currently on staff as a production manager for Annex Theatre.
 Next up she will be the Production Manager for The Seagull Project’s The Cherry Orchard and stage manager for Sara Porkalob’s Madame Dragon at Café Nordo.

-Casting, Artistic Associate
+Casting, General Manager, Artistic Associate

 Alber began his twenty-five-year love affair with theatre in his native country of Brazil.
 As an early teen, he would sneak off alone and attend productions of touring Broadway shows, Shakespeare, and local theatre and dance companies.
 A self-proclaimed “behind the scenes” theatre artist, Alber has also worked in stage management and theatre education.
 In support of his position as Casting Director for Theatre22, Alber attends over one hundred shows per season and never tires of our region’s talent and creative influence.
 He is dog owner, an avid animal lover, and also a human rights supporter.